Anthony Chebatoris: Execution

 Consequently, Michigan governor Frank Murphy sought to prevent Chebatoris's execution, despite a lack of jurisdiction and considerable public opposition.
 "Everyone knows [Chebatoris] is guilty," Murphy said.
 "I'm trying to prevent the federal government from erecting a scaffold and hanging a man in my state, where it hasn't been done in 108 years."
 Murphy appealed to President Franklin D. Roosevelt, requesting Chebatoris's sentence be commuted to life imprisonment.
 Sympathetic to the situation, Roosevelt consulted Assistant Attorney General Joseph B. Keenan, who saw no justification for commutation, but said the Justice Department would not object if Judge Tuttle found legal means to move the execution to another state.
 Tuttle remained steadfast, however, stating that there was no ambiguity in what the law required, and that he had "neither the power nor the inclination to change the sentence."
 His legal avenues exhausted, Murphy stated that the execution was "a blot on Michigan's civilized record."

 Chebatoris was subsequently hanged at the Federal Detention Farm outside Milan, Michigan, on July 8, 1938.
 The previous day, he had been visited by his now ex-wife Catherine, daughter Vera, and son-in-law Arthur Jackson.
 The next morning, he left his cell at 5:04 and began the walk to the purpose-built gallows accompanied by Rev. Fr.
 Lee Laige, who recited prayers.
 Chebatoris plunged through the trap door at 5:08 a.m. and was pronounced dead thirteen minutes later.
-Chebatoris was interred at Marble Park Cemetery in York Township after a Catholic ceremony attended by two brothers and a sister.
+Chebatoris is interred at Marble Park Cemetery in York Township after a Catholic ceremony attended by two brothers and a sister.